June 15, 2020

 Kenyon's standards in the courses are maintained in a number of ways: teachers in the schools are appointed by Kenyon, departmental representatives from the college visit and evaluate classes in the schools, course materials and methods are developed jointly by teachers from Kenyon and the schools, teachers exchange student written work for cross-grading exercises, and admission of a student to a course requires acceptance by Kenyon.

-The program offers courses in all areas of academic inquiry including work in Digital Art, Drawing 1, European and American History, African American History, English Literature, Political Science, French, Spanish, German, Psychology, Physics, Statistics, Biology, Chemistry and Calculus.
+The program offers courses in all areas of academic inquiry including work in Digital Art, Drawing 1, Art History, Drama, Photography, European History, American History, African American History, American Studies, English Literature, Political Science, French, Spanish, German, Psychology, Physics, Biology, Chemistry, Philosophy and Neuroscience.
+View the tier 1 courses.